 In the Publishers report, you get more details about the performance of your content.
 It’s great for content-rich websites like blogs, news, or magazine sites.

-The report shows your top landing pages and the number of visits, average duration, and bounce rate they got in the last 30 days.
+The Overview report under Publishers shows your top landing pages and the number of visits, average duration, and bounce rate they got in the last 30 days.

 If you scroll down, then you’ll see reports on top outbound links and top affiliate links.
 With the help of these 2 reports, you get to track link clicks on your site.